 I want to add a Liberal Studies course which is closed.
 How do I do this?

-In most cases, you would need to obtain permission from the instructor of the department that is offering that particular Liberal Studies course before going to the department chair.
-The chair may give you permission to enroll in a closed section.
+In most cases, you would need to obtain permission from the chair of the department that is offering the course.
+Only the chair can give you permission to enroll in a closed section.